vineetred/JavaDungeon/README.md

 The player must also fight Otyughs - a type of monster that is native to the maze dungeon!
 You must kill them before you can win!

+The player must also fight Thieves - a type of monster that is native to the maze dungeon and only steals!
+You must kill them before you can win!

 # Features